Band Together to Beat Cancer

 The uniform of each band member is worn with pride, but it's more than just a uniform.
 "It's unadorned," says band director Mike Leckrone, "and it signifies what we are as a group."

-Yet, on November 9, members' uniforms will be adorned for the first time.
+Yet, at the game, members' uniforms will be adorned for the first time.

 Leckrone, now starting his 45th year at the helm of the UW Marching Band, is a Wisconsin icon.
 He, too, will wear a sash, because he is one of the band, and because he knows personally what it's like to fight cancer.
 Members of his immediate family have battled the disease and Mike himself was treated for prostate cancer at the UW Carbone Cancer Center.